 Visit the Bright Angel History Room where you will find information on the Harvey Girls, the Harvey Indian Detour Couriers, historic postcards, a 100-year-old El Tovar menu, original surrey carriage, and much more.

 Today, the Bright Angel Lodge and surrounding cabins serves as an iconic remembrance of its colorful past.
 Located at the top of Bright Angel Trail Head, the facility sees visitors from all around the world.
 Bright Angel Lodge also features Fred Harvey Burger, a family-friendly restaurant serving diner classics prepared in the Fred Harvey tradition from huevos rancheros to gourmet burgers and fajitas.
 Fred Harvey Burger is open for breakfast, lunch, and dinner.
-Another option is the Arizona Steakhouse featuring steaks, chicken and ribs prepared xwith the flavors of Arizona and the Southwest.
+Another option is the Arizona Steakhouse featuring steaks, chicken and ribs prepared with the flavors of Arizona and the Southwest.
 Open seasonally, visit the old-fashioned ice-cream Soda Fountain just steps from the rim.
 There is also a gift shop, coffee house, and old-style saloon.

 Bright Angel has 90 lodging units ranging from cozy historic units with shared bathrooms to standard lodge rooms and historic cabins to the one of a kind “Buckey O’Neill Cabin”.
-Accommodations range from rustic cabins (with in-room Keurig coffee maker, satellite TV, and private bath) to lodge rooms (all with no television and some with a shared bath).
-All rooms are equipped with telephone and refrigerator.
+Accommodations range from rustic cabins (with satellite TV and private bath) to lodge rooms (all with no television and some with a shared bath).
+All rooms are equipped with telephone, coffeemaker, and refrigerator.
+There are no microwaves.
 Most rooms generally have only one bed.

 Rooms with canyon views are very limited and cannot be guaranteed.